 - Your eBay username,

-- The buyer’s eBay username, and any other data about the buyer which the buyer’s payment service provider or we may require,
+- The buyer’s eBay username, and any other data about the buyer which the buyer’s payment service provider or we may require (where applicable),

 Receipt of Payment Orders